-Professor Paul Coldwell is a practising artist and researcher.
-His art practice includes prints, book works, sculptures and installations.
-He has exhibited widely, and his work is included in numerous public collections, including Tate, Victoria & Albert Museum (V&A), the British Museum, the Arts Council of England and the Musee d’art et d’histoire, Geneva.
-He was selected for numerous International Print Exhibitions including, the Ljubljana Print Biennial, the International Print Triennial, Krakow and the Northern Print Biennial.
-In 2013 the Universities of Canterbury and Greenwich presented a survey exhibition of his prints, ‘A Layered Practice Graphic Work 1993-2012’.
-In the same year, he also had a solo exhibition at the Scott Polar Research Institute entitled Re-Imagining Scott which included prints, postcards, sculptures and glassworks.
-Material Things at Gallery II, University of Bradford focused on the relationship between his sculptures and prints over a period of fifteen years.
+Professor Paul Coldwell is a practicing artist and researcher.
+His art practice includes prints, book works, sculptures, and installations.
+He has exhibited widely, and his work is included in numerous public collections, including Tate, Victoria & Albert Museum (V&A), the British Museum, the Arts Council of England, and the Musee d’art et d’histoire, Geneva and MoMA (New York).
+He has been selected for numerous International Print Exhibitions including, the Ljubljana Print Biennial, the International Print Triennial, Krakow, and the Northern Print Biennial.
+In 2013 the Universities of Canterbury and Greenwich presented a survey exhibition of his prints, A Layered Practice Graphic Work 1993-2012.
+In the same year, he also had a solo exhibition at the Scott Polar Research Institute entitled Re-Imagining Scott which included prints, postcards, sculptures, and glassworks.
+Material Things at Gallery II, the University of Bradford in 2015 focused on the relationship between his sculptures and prints over a period of fifteen years.

 My research is focused on a practice-based approach and located within fine art.
 Through printmaking, sculpture, installation and writing, I explore issues around absence and loss, with ideas crossing between media.
 A recurring question for me is how new technologies impact on previous processes, in particular within printmaking; and how digital technologies can inform and rejuvenate older technologies, such as etching and screenprint.
 This fits into my broader commitment to printmaking, both as a practitioner but also through raising awareness of the value and quality of print over and beyond its role as a reproducible media.